Dung Hà

 Vũ Thị Hoàng Dung (better known by her nickname Dung Hà; 1965 – October 2, 2000) was a Vietnamese female gangster.
-Born and raised in Haiphong, Dung Hà was a high-ranking criminal member in the city, and during her peak in the 1990s, she and Năm Cam were considered as the two great mafia bosses of the Vietnamese underworld.
+Born and raised in Haiphong, Dung Hà was a high-ranking criminal member in the city, and during her peak in the 1990s, she and Năm Cam were considered as the two great mob bosses of the Vietnamese underworld.
 On October 2, 2000, Dung Hà was assassinated under orders from Năm Cam, who had previously been in a feud with Dung Hà in Saigon.
-This event eventually led to the destruction of Năm Cam and his gang by the polices and authorities, as Cam was later sentenced to death for ordering her murder.
+This event eventually led to the destruction of Năm Cam and his gang by the police and authorities, as Cam was later sentenced to death for ordering her murder.

 Early life

-Dung Hà was born and raised in Hải Phòng on Trạng Trình street as the youngest daughter of her family.
+Dung Hà was born and raised in Hải Phòng on Trạng Trình street, Hồng Bàng district as the youngest daughter of her family.
 The street on which she lived on was near the edge of the bustling Iron Market (Chợ Sắt), which at the time was one of the busiest sectors in the port city of Hải Phòng, with many businesses lined up selling wares such as shrimp paste and dried fish.
 The street was also near both the local bus station and the ferry terminal, giving young Dung Hà exposure to the complicacy of society, such as seeing crimes like theft and witnessing gangsters wandering the streets from an early age.
 Dung herself was said to have been free-spirited and wild in her youth, and from early on she dropped out of school and quickly became a female gangster near the Tam Bạc bus station.

 Following the footsteps of a number of brothers and sisters, Dung Hà took on the job of pickpocketing and robberies to make a living.
 In the middle of 1986, while robbing a pedestrian walking on the street in the Iron Market, Dung Hà was caught and arrested, where she then later spent 12 months in prison for the crime.
 She was 21 years old at the time.
 This did not change her behavior though, and when she was released from prison, she became increasingly involved in the criminal underworld.